 We know that many of our parishioners may have questions about our Divine Mercy Perpetual Adoration.
 We’ve assembled a list of common questions that we’ve heard.
-If you have a question or concern that isn’t addressed here, please let us know!
-You can message us on our Facebook page or email Paul Koors at email@example.com.
+If you have a question or concern that isn’t addressed here, please let us know.
+You can message us on our Facebook page or email our chapel coordinator at firstname.lastname@example.org.

 General Questions about Perpetual Eucharistic Adoration

 What is Eucharistic Adoration?
 Since the Eucharist is the Body, Blood, Soul and Divinity of the Lord, Jesus Christ, we have a duty to adore Him in the Blessed Sacrament (His True Presence).
 During Eucharistic Adoration, the Eucharist is displayed in a monstrance (a vessel used by the Church to display the consecrated Host) flanked by candles in which the Blessed Sacrament is exposed and adored by the faithful.

 What is Perpetual Adoration?
 Perpetual Adoration is the devotion whereby the faithful unite in taking hours of adoration before the Most Blessed Sacrament, both during the day and throughout the night, seven days a week.

 Where does Perpetual Eucharistic Adoration take place?
 While adoration may take place in a church, perpetual adoration must take place in a chapel that is not being used for Holy Mass.
 St. Matthew’s chapel is located in the undercroft of the church, which is accessible by following the signs in the lower level.

 Why is Perpetual Adoration so important?
 Perpetual Adoration is YOUR personal time with Jesus Christ.

 “Come to me, all you who labor and are burdened, and I will give you rest.”
 (Matthew 11:28)